skrey/yellow-extensions/source/search/README.md

 ## How to use a search

 The search is available on your website as `http://website/search/`.
 It searches trough content of the entire website, only visible pages are included.
-To show a search field add a `[search]` shortcut.
-You can also add a link to the search somewhere on your website.
+To show a search field on your website use a `[search]` shortcut.

 ## How to fine-tune a search